 Based upon the Company experience, the amount of premiums that may become uncollectible and result in a potential loss is not material to the Company's financial position.
-At December 31, 2022 and 2021 the Company nonadmitted \$105 thousand and \$63 thousand, respectively, of premiums that were over 90 days past due.
+At December 31, 2024 and 2023, the Company had \$189 thousand thousand and \$43 thousand of uncollected premiums, respectively, that were nonadmitted as they were over 90 days past due.